Feyerabend/ABC80/emu2/README.md

 A reconstruction of the ABC80 highlighting core elements such as files, screen, and keyboard.

 If you want to fully commit to emulation, consider exploring hardware-based solutions like MiSTer, or software options such as MAME.
-They also can peek at the ABC80.
+They also can peek at the ABC80, without resorting to the actual old hardware.

 ##### License